Attestation types

 How requests are sent

-When you send an attestation request, ClearPolicy:- Creates a request record linked to the specific document revision and the recipient’s contact.
+When you send an attestation request, ClearPolicy:- Creates a request record linked to the specific document revision and the recipient.

 - Generates a unique, personal token for that recipient.